Scar in Adult

 Postvaccination smallpox scars

 In 1980, the World Health Organization declared the global eradication of smallpox as a naturally occurring disease and recommended that all countries cease vaccination.
-The US ended routine smallpox vaccination for the general public in 1972 but continued military vaccination programs through 1990.
-After the terrorist attacks of September 11, 2001, and the anthrax letter attacks that followed, the US resumed immunizing some military personnel, including some health care workers.
+The United States ended routine smallpox vaccination for the general public in 1972 but continued military vaccination programs through 1990.
+After the terrorist attacks of September 11, 2001, and the anthrax letter attacks that followed, the United States resumed immunizing some military personnel, including some health care workers.

 Vaccination site changes include the formation of keloids and, rarely, the formation of basal cell carcinoma and squamous cell carcinoma at the site.
-Squamous cell cancers occur between 25 and 40 years following vaccination.
+Squamous cell cancers occur between 25-40 years following vaccination.

 Burn scars have been reported as developing malignant changes in the scar over the course of time.
 Mostly squamous cell carcinomas develop, although basal cell carcinoma and malignant melanoma have also been reported.
 Patients with burn scars should be monitored over time for the possibility of a squamous cell carcinoma.